Adaptive Attribute and Structure Subspace Clustering Network: Experiments

 \subsection{Implementation Details}

 Table \ref{tab: NN setting} lists the detailed network settings of our method on each dataset.
 In addition, we set the kernel stride of both horizontal and vertical directions to be $2$ and used a rectified linear unit (ReLU) \cite{krizhevsky2012imagenet} activation function.
 We implemented the proposed method with TensorFlow 2.1.0 and initialized the neural network parameters by the `he\_normal' initializer \cite{he2015delving}.
+We followed the decoupling design in \cite{peng2021maximum} to construct our overall framework.
 Besides, we set $\gamma$ as the same as the optimal parameter of \cite{ji2017deep}.
 After training, we performed spectral clustering on the fused affinity graph.
 For a fair comparison, we used the normalized cut algorithm \cite{shi2000normalized} as in \cite{ji2017deep,zhou2018deep,ma2020towards,lv2021pseudo}.